sleak-lbl/weekly-emails/items/ercap.md

-### 2021 ERCAP Allocations Process Opens August 10!
+### 2021 ERCAP Allocations Process Now Open!

-The ERCAP allocations process will begin accepting requests for the 2021 Allocation Year (AY) on Monday, August 10.
+The ERCAP allocations process has now begun accepting requests for the 2021 Allocation Year (AY).
 Requests will be accepted through Monday, October 5, 2020.

 The majority of NERSC resources and compute time are allocated through the [ERCAP process](https://www.nersc.gov/users/accounts/allocations/2021-call-for-proposals-to-use-nersc-resources/).